ctoec/ece-reporter-support/docs/prepare-data.markdown

 ### Add enrollments that have changed

-Since the Office of Early Childhood is requesting data from 07/01/2020 to 12/31/2020, you'll need to record enrollment and funding changes.
+When you’re updating several months of data at once, you'll need to record enrollment and funding changes that happened during that time.
 This section will show you how to add those historical updates to OEC's data template.

 Here are the enrollment changes you'll need to record:
 *   Changes to enrolled site